-Programme outcomes for the Postgraduate students of Sacred Heart College, Kochi
+Programme outcomes for the Postgraduate Students of Sacred Heart College, Kochi

-At the end of the programme,
+At the end of the PG programme,

-PO 1 Exercise their critical thinking in creating new knowledge leading to innovation, entrepreneurship and employability.
-PO 2 Effectively communicate the knowledge of their study and research in their respective disciplines to their stakeholders and to the society at large.
-PO 3 Make choices based on the values upheld by the institution, and have the readiness and know-how to preserve the environment and work towards sustainable growth and development.
-PO 4 Develop an ethical view of life and have a broader (global) perspective transcending the provincial outlook.
-PO 5 Explore new knowledge independently for the development of the nation and the world and are able to engage in a lifelong learning process.
+PO 1 The students are capable of exercising their critical thinking in creating new knowledge leading to innovation, entrepreneurship and employability.
+PO 2 The students are able to effectively communicate the knowledge of their study and research in their respective disciplines to their employers and to the society at large.
+PO 3 The students are able to make choices based on the values upheld by the college, and have the readiness and know-how to preserve environment and work towards sustainable growth and development.
+PO 4 The students possess an ethical view of life, and have a broader (global) perspective transcending the provincial outlook.
+PO 5 The students possess a passion for exploring new knowledge independently for the development of the nation and the world and are able to engage in a lifelong learning process.

-Programme Specific Outcomes of MSc Applied Chemistry
+Programme Specific Outcomes of MSc Applied Chemistry (Pharmaceutical)